 Joseph-Siffred Duplessis, Public domain, via Wikimedia Commons

-Here are your results.
+Here are your personalized results.

 Your leading Primal power is Commonsense, a power shared by Steve Jobs, Cleopatra, and founding father Benjamin Franklin.

-Your limiting Primal power is Emotion.
+Your limiting or least developed Primal power is Emotion.
+We’ll talk more about that below.

+Your scores are relative to you.
 Scoring high on commonsense means your ability to use commonsense is currently stronger than your ability to use intuition, imagination, and emotion, not that you have more (or less) commonsense than anyone else.

 Let’s look at these two Primal powers and how they inform your intelligence.